maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 Before proceeding to the argument, it is necessary to define the two core analytical tools used in this paper.

 **System**: A finite unit capable of receiving input, processing signals, executing output, and receiving feedback.
 A system may be a physical system (e.g., a cell, an ecosystem), a biological system (e.g., a human body), a cognitive system (e.g., human consciousness), a social system (e.g., a tribe, a state, a corporation), or a civilizational system (e.g., Chinese civilization, Western civilization).
+This paper's analysis focuses primarily on the social system level, but the definition itself encompasses all systems that satisfy the condition of "operational dependence."

 Key properties of systems include: